Protecting Your Kids from the Hot Georgia Sun

 Find Indoor Activities

 Balance outdoor activities with indoor ones.
 If your air conditioner is in good working order, you can create a cool, less humid environment to play.
 Give your kids space to play actively and remove any hard furniture or other objects on which they can hurt themselves.
-Do family activities, such as cooking together or playing board games, to keep them safe from sunlight.
+Do indoor activities for families, such as cooking together or playing board games, to keep them safe from sunlight.

 Keep Your House Cool

 The best way to protect your family from sun damage is to enjoy the indoors.
 But unless you have a healthy air-conditioning system, this might be difficult.
 Contact a central air installation company, if you don't currently have one, and upgrade your thermostat to a programmable electronic unit, which gives you control over your temperature needs.

 If your air conditioner isn't doing the job, or if you suspect that something may be wrong with it, hire an air conditioning repair service right away.
 Your family needs a cool, comfortable environment to stay safe from hot Georgia sunlight.
-Call Shumate Mechanical today or visit https://www.shumateheatingandair.com for reliable, comfortable air-conditioning today.
+Call Shumate Mechanical today for reliable, comfortable air-conditioning today.